Bank robber stuck in tunnel

-A man was buried in a self-dug tunnel in Rome.
+A man was trapped in a self-dug tunnel in Rome.
 The rescue operation lasted several hours.
 He probably wanted to break into a bank.

 Rome – A spectacular coup almost cost him his life: after several hours, firefighters had to rescue a suspected bank robber from a self-dug tunnel that had collapsed on him.
 The bank robber was taken to a hospital, and his three accomplices in the film-ready action were arrested by the police.